announcement

 15q24 Deletion

-Below is a summary for 15q24 Deletions observed in research publications.
+The information for this summary of 15q24 deletion syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 • Developmental delay